TN 245 (09-24)

 b.
 Protected disability pension payments

-Protected disability pensions are needs-based and are reduced by the amount of countable income of the veteran, his or her spouse, and dependent children.
+Protected disability pensions are needs-based.
+In addition, any countable income of the veteran, their spouse, and dependent children, reduces their benefit amounts.

 2. Surviving spouse pension payments